swarmbase/swarmbase/notes/automerge-db.md

     - Can only be encryption if there isn't a way to have access-control work on pubsub/ipfs
   - Dedicated node
     - Also includes private bootstrapping nodes with swarm key
-- On-premise offerings
-  - Run your own node?
-  - Node could be proprietary software?
-Not in the spirit of IPFS...
-Also not hard to replicate missing behavior.

 ## Future